-- 37. A CHIS is a person who establishes or maintains a personal or other relationship with another person for the covert purpose of obtaining information, or if they covertly disclose information obtained from such a relationship.55 - 38.
-The public authorities entitled to use CHIS are the same as those authorised to use directed surveillance.56 The system for authorisation, and the range of grounds for which CHIS may be authorised are also the same.57 Additional requirements are also prescribed.
-In particular: - (i) an officer (known as a handler) must have day-to-day responsibility for contact with the CHIS and for his or her welfare;58 - (ii) a different officer (known as a controller) must oversee the use of the CHIS;59 - (iii) records must be kept of the use made of the CHIS (and other specified matters);60 - (iv) the CHIS's identity must be protected.61
+- 37. A CHIS is a person who establishes or maintains a personal or other relationship with another person for the covert purpose of obtaining information, or if they covertly disclose information obtained from such a relationship.59 - 38.
+The public authorities entitled to use CHIS are the same as those authorised to use directed surveillance.60 The system for authorisation, and the range of grounds for which CHIS may be authorised are also the same.61 Additional requirements are also prescribed.
+In particular: - (i) an officer (known as a handler) must have day-to-day responsibility for contact with the CHIS and for his or her welfare;62